piermafrost/GEOCLIM5_sulf/README.md

 but must be configured for the current cluster (whereas the main one is a bash script meant to be executed directly).

 When using 'submit_chain.sh', the pre-compilation configuration must be done (and the code compiled).
-If you wants to launch in paralel several runs that need different pre-compilation configurations, save as many different GEOCLIM executable files.
+If you wants to launch in parallel several runs that need different pre-compilation configurations, save as many different GEOCLIM executable files.
 Here is the list of options that can be customized with 'submit_chain.sh':
 * The name of the run (for a series of runs, suffix '_1', '_2'... are automatically added).
 * The submission command (cluster-dependent) and the name of the running script (usually, 'run_geoclim.sh').